SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     }
     ```

-    Click on 'Apply', ignore any warnings if presented and 'Close' the eidtor
+    Click on 'Apply', ignore any warnings if presented, and 'Close' the editor
     <br>![](../ex3/images/image65.png)

-1. After this step, click on the (+) button to add a new flow step .
+1. After this step, click on the (+) button to add a new flow step.
 <br>![](../ex3/images/image68.png)

 1. Select the 'content modifier' step in the 'add flow step' dialog.
 <br>![](../ex3/images/image69.png)

-1. Title this this as 'Prepare Embedding Call'.
-Go to the 'Message Header' tab and click 'Add'. twice to prepare adding two header attributes.
+1. Title this as 'Prepare Embedding Call'.
+Go to the 'Message Header' tab and click 'Add'. twice to prepare, adding two header attributes.
 <br>![](../ex3/images/image70.png)

 1. Manage the attribute entries as follows: